ANNarchy/ANNarchy/docs/manual/RateSynapse.rst

         """
     )

-No further modification has to be done in the postsynaptic neuron, this value will be summed over all presynaptic neurons automatically when using ``sum(target)``.
+No further modification has to be done in the post-synaptic neuron, this value will be summed over all pre-synaptic neurons automatically when using ``sum(target)``.